va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-04-12-From_FastQ_to_gVCF_5_Dollars_and_a_Genome.md

 ## The Pipeline

+(Note: There are several splits and merges, before generating a final BAM, in the source code that will be described in this section.
+The source code mentions that these splits are carried out on sequenced reads across multiple flow cells for a single sample.
+The FastQ files that I have viewed on cloud storage are separated by lane on a single flow cell.
+However, this does not mean there are not some samples that span multiple flow cells.
+I do believe most of, if not all, the splits are done on lanes.
+But until I can affirm this, I will specify these splits as being done across flow cells, as specified in the source code.)

 Typical variant calling pipelines that I have worked with in the past have been straightforward, in addition to following the Broad institute’s best practice standards (Fig. 2).
 An example of this includes the following steps.
 - checking FastQ files for quality with FastQC